-Vishing (voice or VoIP phishing) is an electronic fraud tactic in which individuals are tricked into revealing critical financial or personal information to unauthorized entities.
-Vishing works like phishing but does not always occur over the Internet and is carried out using voice technology.
-A vishing attack can be conducted by voice email, VoIP (voice over IP), or landline or cellular telephone.
+Vishing (voice or VoIP phishing) is an electronic fraud tactic in which individuals are tricked over the phone into revealing critical financial or personal information to unauthorized entities.
+A vishing attack can be conducted by voice email, smartphone, VoIP (voice over IP), or landline phone.

 The potential victim receives a message, often generated by speech synthesis, indicating that suspicious activity has taken place in a credit card account, bank account, mortgage account or other financial service in their name.
 The victim is told to call a specific telephone number and provide information to "verify identity" or to "ensure that fraud does not occur."
 If the attack is carried out by telephone, caller ID spoofing can cause the victim's set to indicate a legitimate source, such as a bank or a government agency.